-With the publication last week of my post on publishing directly to a SharePoint 2010 blog from Word –an update of sorts to an older post which was dedicated to the same topic using SharePoint 2007– it has occurred to me that I spent years writing “how to” posts for MOSS 2007, but with my shifting responsibilities over the past couple of years, my “2010” output in that regard has been rather woeful.
+With the publication last week of my post on publishing directly to a SharePoint 2010 blog from Word –an update of sorts to an older post that was dedicated to the same topic using SharePoint 2007– it has occurred to me that I spent years writing “how-to” posts for MOSS 2007, but with my shifting responsibilities over the past couple of years, my “2010” output in that regard has been rather woeful.

 In SharePoint 2010, what used to be known as “Site usage reports” have been renamed Web Analytics, and accessing them is a similar process, but they’re now accessible at several levels.
 From within a site, to access the Analytics for that site (which was the point of my original post), you’ll start selecting Site Settings from the Site Actions drop-down:

 On the resulting Settings page, unlike in 2007 where you’d have found Site usage reports under the Site Administration heading, in 2010 you’ll find what you seek under the Site Actions heading in the form of two hyperlinks: Site Web Analytics reports and Site Collection Web Analytics reports:

 Clicking the Site Web Analytics reports link will allow you to “View traffic of content inventory statistics for this site.”

 Clicking the Site Collection Web Analytics reports link will allow you to “View traffic, search, or content inventory statistics for this site collection.”

 I’d show you what those statistics look like but, alas, when I clicked them on our team site, I received the following message in lieu of metrics, glorious metrics:

 “Web Analytics reports cannot be displayed because the Web Analytics Service Application is not provisioned.
 Contact the farm administrator to request that the Web Analytics Service Application be provisioned.”